dmolin/davidemolin_backbone/README.md

 - Common/JS with browserify and node modules
 - Node.js + Grunt and a bunch of plugins for the build process

-### Why I'm not adhering to the common MVC folder hierarchy ###
+### Why I'm not adhering to the common MVC folder hierarchy bandwagon ###

-I intentionally deviated from the mainstream approach to developing Backbone Applications using the classic MVC folder-based structure.
+I intentionally deviated from the mainstream approach in developing Backbone Applications using the classic MVC folder-based structure.
 In the 'classic' approach, the application is organised around a fixed folder hierarchy:

 <pre>